 Projects Abroad offers many different projects in Togo, based in the capital city of Lomé.
-Groups can get involved in Care/Teaching, Community, Sports – including Football and Basketball, Language, Medicine & Healthcare – including Medicine, Physiotherapy, Nursing, Midwifery, Dentistry and Speech Therapy, and Human Rights projects.
+Groups can get involved in Care/Teaching, Community, Sports – including Football, Language, Medicine & Healthcare – including Medicine, Physiotherapy, Nursing, Midwifery, Dentistry and Speech Therapy, and Human Rights projects.

 General information on Togo

 Togo is a small sliver of land just 110km across situated in West Africa between Benin and Ghana.
 The country spans 6 different climate zones, from palm-fringed beaches and lakes in the south on the Gulf of Guinea, through lush forested hills in the centre to the light green and yellow shades of the savannahs in the north.

 Despite gaining independence from France in 1960, Togo still holds onto a lot of French influences, the main one being that French remains as the first language though a number of tribal dialects are spoken across the country.
 Other French influences that still remain are the varieties of food, including delicious baguettes and croissants that continue to be sold from boulangeries!